MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Update-CsTeamsShiftsConnectionInstance.md

 }
 ```

-Updates the instance with the specified -ConnectorInstanceId with the new api url.
-Returns the object of updated connector instance.
+Updates the instance with the specified -ConnectorInstanceId with the new API URL.
+Returns the object of the updated connector instance.

-In case of error, we can capture the error response as following:
+In case of an error, we can capture the error response as follows:

 * Hold the cmdlet output in a variable: `$result=<CMDLET>`

-* To get the entire error message in Json: `$result.ToJsonString()`
+* To get the entire error message in JSON: `$result.ToJsonString()`

 * To get the error object and object details: `$result, $result.Detail`